 - Academically able

-Your non-academic suitability is assessed in two ways: from your personal statement and, if invited for interview, through your performance in our multiple mini interview.
+Your non-academic suitability is assessed through your performance in our multiple mini interview.

 In your personal statement, you should demonstrate suitable evidence of the following: